Stealth edit

-A stealth edit occurs when an online resource is changed without any record of the change being preserved.
-The term has a negative connotation, as it is a technique which allows authors to attempt to retroactively change what is written.
+A stealth edit occurs when an online resource is changed without leaving a record to indicate that the information has been changed from its original published state.
+Stealth edits are considered unethical in journalism, as they are a technique that allows authors to retroactively change what is written.

 A common scenario would be a reporter posting a diatribe against something, followed by a blogger posting that the reporter is too extreme, followed by the reporter stealth editing the original post to be less extreme.
 The result is that the blogger looks like the one who is too extreme, since the public can't tell that the original post has been changed.

-The existence of stealth edits may often be detected by comparing the current contents of a web page against Google's cache of the same page.
-In some cases, stealth editing of online content can be manually identified by making use of a web archiving service.
+Stealth edits may often be detected by comparing a current web page against its archived or cached version.

+Editors and journalists have argued that making undeclared edits to articles is a routine part of digital journalism, claiming that it allows them to give the most complete version of a story.
+Readers, however, often feel that it is unethical or suspicious for a news publication to make undeclared changes to a story, especially when the edits significantly change the story's context.

 Non-stealthy edit

-A variety of non-stealthy techniques exist when making corrections or updates:
+There are a variety of ethical techniques to make corrections or updates to published content.